This seasonal guide to waterfalls recommends the best time of year and the

 Victoria is the most complete, followed by the Northern Territory and New South Wales.
 This website only

 includes waterfalls that I have personally visited and photographed.

 Select Your Waterfall:

-Click on each State or Territory of Australia to find your next waterfall day trip or holiday destination.
+Click on each State or Territory of Australia to find your next waterfall day trip or holiday destination, or

 This is my compilation of waterfalls in Victoria, including three within the greater Melbourne area.